Magasin informatique YBET

 12.1.
 Introduction - 12.2.
 Operation of a switching power supply - 12.3.
 Disturbances of the electrical supply network 12.4.
 Surge outlets - 12.5.
 Inverter - UPS (Uninterruptible Power Supply)

-1. At the price of a power supply PC, repair is not very profitable.
+At the price of a PC power supply repair is uneconomic.

-The more the proportion of chopping will be large on the trigger of the transistor (or bases in the case of a bipolar transistor), the more the output voltage will be large.
-The control circuit will vary this cutting according to the output voltage of the power supply and thus to control this voltage.
+More the proportion of hash is going to be great on the trigger of the transistor (or base in the case of a bi-polar transistor), more the output voltage will be great.
+The control circuit will make this cutting vary the output voltage of the power supply and thus regulate the voltage.

 Let us take again our basic alternating signal.